Timeline:

 "I'm unsure of the difference between the Requirement and Responsibilities tab before opening them.
 I always pictured them as the same"

-6/9 Users were typically most interested in “Requirement”, “Responsibility”, and “Salary” information when trying to decide whether to apply for a job or not. (*Viewed in that order)
+Users were typically most interested in Requirement, Responsibility, and Salary information (respectively) when trying to decide whether to apply for a job or not.

 Design Considerations